F4S is the ultimate team building tool

 • This requires vulnerability, which isn't always easy for many people, so make sure the person running the call takes the lead and shows vulnerability first to make a safe space for everyone.

-• Once this becomes a regular occurrence for your team, most team members will appreciate the ability to be open and transparent about the highs and lows in their personal, as well as professional, life.
+• Once this becomes a regular occurrence for your team, most team members will appreciate the ability to be open and transparent about the highs and lows in their personal and professional life.

 Skills it'll build: Communication, public speaking